When JobBag director David Blaymires arrived at work one Monday morning to discover his ageing phone system had...

 "The Alcatel PABX was effectively a closed system - you'd couldn't really do anything with it except make telephone calls.
 It was limited in terms of the voicemail system and how you could structure and manage calls.
 When it finally bit the dust we started looking around for alternatives.
 We spoke to Centrix Solutions, the company that looks after our network, and they suggested Zultys - which they were using themselves inhouse."

 Zultys Technologies is a US-based Voice over IP provider offering a hardware and software solution based on open standards and running on a Linux base.
-Zultys' software allows users to integrate the telephone and computer on their desk, letting them listen to voice mail or
+Zultys' software allows users to integrate the telephone and computer on their desk, letting them listen to voice mail or initiate calls from their computer.
+Presence and instant messaging features allows users to see if colleagues are at their desk and available.

 "The primary thing for us wasn't cheap phone calls, the primary thing for us was how flexible we could make the process of expanding our business," Blaymires says.